Is weed legal in Alaska?

-Under Measure 2, adults over 21 are able to purchase and consume cannabis from state-licensed retailers and establishments with a valid onsite consumption endorsement.
+Under Measure 2, adults 21 and older are able to purchase and consume cannabis from state-licensed retailers and establishments with a valid onsite consumption endorsement.
 They are able to purchase up to one ounce (1 oz.), or 28.35 grams, of usable cannabis or 7 grams of cannabis concentrate, or total cannabis less than 5.6 grams of THC.
-Adults looking to consume onsite are limited to purchase one (1) gram, or 0.035 ounce, or less per transaction.
+Adults looking to consume cannabis onsite are limited to purchase one (1) gram, or 0.035 ounce, or less per transaction.

-There are currently no dispensaries offering specifically medical cannabis for purchase therefore patients and caregivers should purchase marijuana at licensed recreational retailers.
+There are currently no dispensaries offering specifically medical cannabis for purchase.
+Therefore, patients and caregivers must purchase marijuana at licensed recreational retailers.
 Patients younger than 21 must have a caregiver purchase cannabis products on their behalf.

 Where is it safe to consume cannabis?

-Legal consumers may possess one ounce (1 oz.) of any form of marijuana.
-They may also transfer, but not sell, up to one ounce, (1 oz.), or 28.35 grams, of marijuana and six (6) immature plants to a person who is 21 years of age or older.
+Legal consumers may possess one ounce (1 oz.), or 28.35 grams, of any form of marijuana.
+They may also give, but not sell, up to one ounce, (1 oz.), or 28.35 grams, of marijuana and six (6) immature plants to a person who is 21 or older.

 Consumers may carry cannabis in their vehicles while within, but it must be in a sealed container or in the trunk.
 Measure 2 does not prevent landlords from prohibiting or regulating the use of cannabis on their property, whether for medical or recreational use.